Data Privacy & Protection Policy

-(a) Registrations/Subscriptions: When an individual registers or subscribes for a service they enter Personal Information details in order to receive or access;
+(a) Registrations/Subscriptions: When an individual registers or subscribes for a service they enter Customer Information details in order to receive or access;

 (b) Supply: When an individual supplies us with goods or services;

-5. WHEN PERSONAL INFORMATION IS USED AND DISCLOSED
+5. WHEN CUSTOMER INFORMATION IS USED AND DISCLOSED

 5.3.
-Personal Information such as training data and results may be disclosed to a user’s account administrator or other delegated users determined by such account administrator.
+Customer Information such as training data and results may be disclosed to a user’s account administrator or other delegated users determined by such account administrator.

 5.4.
-We may disclose Personal Information to affiliated companies, government agencies and other third parties in accordance with this policy and the Australian Privacy Principles.
+We may disclose Customer Information to affiliated companies, government agencies and other third parties in accordance with this policy and the Australian Privacy Principles.

 5.5.
-We will not disclose or sell an individual’s Personal Information to unrelated third parties under any circumstances.
+We will not disclose or sell an individual’s Customer Information to unrelated third parties under any circumstances.